Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     * 0: just print the final result
     * 1: additionally prints the total number of iterations for each solution
-    * 2: additionally prints the residual for each iteration and details of the MDIIS solver
+    * 2: additionally prints the residual for each iteration and details of the MDIIS solver (useful for debugging and convergence analyses)

 `solvcut`  (Default = buffer )
 :   Cutoff used for solute-solvent interactions.
 The default is the value of buffer.
 Therefore, if you set `buffer` <